zaccari/go-tree-sitter-bazel/README.md

 ## Usage

-Once added to your `MODULE.bazel`, you can use go-tree-sitter in your Go code:
+Once added to your `MODULE.bazel`, you can use go_tree_sitter in your Go code:

 ### In your BUILD.bazel file